microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debugging step 1 - stop on entry](images/tutorial/debug-step-01.png)

 A debug toolbar appears along the top with commands to run, step, restart, and stop the program.
-The Status Bar also changes to an orange color to indicate debug mode.
-The **Python Debug Console** also appears automatically in the lower right pane to show the commands being run along with program output.
+The Status Bar also changes color (orange in many themes) to indicate debug mode.
+The **Python Debug Console** also appears automatically in the lower right panel to show the commands being run along with program output.

 Select the green arrow on the debug toolbar to continue running the program (`kb(workbench.action.debug.start)`), and the debugger stops on the breakpoint.
 The now-defined `msg` variable appears in the **Local** pane and you can work with the variable in the **Debug Console** (select "Debug Console" in the lower right area of VS Code, or select it from the **...** menu if you don't see it):